LightJason/lightjason.github.io/readme.md

 ## Content ToDo's

+* Maven to Eclipse & IntelliJ Web-Video (importing projects into IDE)
 * ASL Tutorial (Syntax & Semantic Example) with some tricks
 * Tutorial Agent-Configuration & -Generatoren
 * Agent-Tutorial (Workflow from an idea to code)